 The driver reads several values from registry on startup determining its behaviour at runtime.
 Some values may be changed through ioctl functions at runtime, others may not.
 The installation procedure sets default values for all registry values.
-If you do not like these defaults, you may change them using the Windows NT program regedt32.
+You must at least change the driver validation key parameter already mentioned in section II.1.
+The other defaults may be edited if you do not like these.
+In either case you will use the Windows NT program regedt 32.
 This program is part of Windows NT, just type regedt32